cfgauss/r-novice-gapminder/_extras/guide.md

 ***CHALLENGES*** - 15 min

-## Dataframe Manipulation with dplyr - finish by 2:30
+## Dataframe Manipulation with dplyr: 1:30–2:25

 Manipulation of dataframes means many things to many researchers, we often